k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: enshelling tortle feedback
 - Fix: throwing an attached ball & chain at a metalvore and it tries to catch and eat it
+- Fix: objects embedded in wall in Croesus' throne room with one map variant